The health of our community is our top priority.

 If you are not feeling well or if a member of your family or contact group is being tested for or has been diagnosed with COVID, please let us know prior to your appointment.

 We are taking new clients and have regular appointments as well as same-day sick appointments available.
 Please call us to arrange an appointment or to discuss your animal’s health.
-If you are a new client, we ask that at least 48 hours prior to your appointment, you provide us with your New Client Form and your animal’s medical records.
+If you are a new client, we ask that at least 48 hours prior to your appointment, you provide us with your animal’s medical records.
 Please email your documents to us.

 Bring your phone and have it turned on